 This document is primarily intended for mobile (iOS and Android) and server developers.

-For administrator related documentation, please refer to Integrate mobile apps with PingID SDK in the PingID administrator guide.
+For administrator related documentation, please refer to Manage PingID SDK applications in the PingID administrator guide.

 The documentation is structured so that you’ll be able to integrate the PingID SDK component into your applications easily and quickly.

 We recommend that you follow these steps in the order provided, to get up and running: